Food photography

 Tip #2: Add a Bit of Oil or a Spritz of Water

 We know your ingredients are fresh, but that doesn’t always translate perfectly to the camera.
-To make your salads or vegetables look fresh, add a splash of oil or spray with water to give them a slight glimmer.
-The oil or water will highlight them in all the right places to show off the freshness.
-In the photo below, MeMe’s Diner in New York City tosses their salads in an oil-based dressing, and the oil on that crispy chicken cutlet gives it that “fresh out the fryer” look:
+To make your salads or vegetables look fresh, add a splash of oil or spray of water to give them a slight glimmer.

 Tip #3: Incorporate Simple Photography Techniques

 Depth of field refers to the range of distance that is in focus in a photograph.
 It is a commonly used photography technique, as the eyes are naturally drawn to the important areas of a photo.
-This technique is used when you want to highlight a specific focal point in a picture.
-They’re great for showcasing details and textures, like this cake, also from MeMe’s Diner in New York City:
+This technique is used when you want to highlight a specific focal point in a picture while blurring the background.

 The rule of thirds is another important concept in food photography.
 Photos are more appealing when the subject is not directly in the center of the photograph, but instead in one of the “thirds” of the shot.